subinviswanathan/drdt-test/drdt-vagrant/README.md

-NOTE : On Windows the "wp-content" folder will be copied in place instead of symlinked for now.
-This is a workaround.
-       Will eventually get symlink working on Windows environnement.
+NOTE : On Windows, "cmd" needs to be run with admin privileges.

 This is the DRDT Vagrant Box.